UK Poised to Host 2035 Women's World Cup | Sports-Games

 UK Poised to Host 2035 Women's World Cup

-The UK is likely to host the 2035 Women's World Cup, being the only valid bid.
-England, Northern Ireland, Scotland, and Wales collectively submitted the proposal.
-Competing bids from Morocco, Spain, and Portugal were also in consideration.
-FIFA confirmed the bid at a UEFA Congress.
+The UK is the sole valid bidder to host the 2035 Women's World Cup, as confirmed by FIFA President Gianni Infantino.
+England, Northern Ireland, Scotland, and Wales are collaborating on the bid.
+FIFA anticipates finalizing hosts for the 2031 and 2035 tournaments by next year.

-The United Kingdom is on track to host the 2035 Women's World Cup, following confirmation from FIFA that it is the 'one valid bid' for the tournament.
-FIFA President Gianni Infantino announced the bid's status during the UEFA Congress in Belgrade.
+The United Kingdom is positioned to host the 2035 Women's World Cup after being identified as the sole valid bidder.
+FIFA President Gianni Infantino confirmed this at the UEFA Congress, highlighting the joint effort by England, Northern Ireland, Scotland, and Wales to submit a comprehensive bid.

-This joint bid from England, Northern Ireland, Scotland, and Wales emerges against previous contenders like Morocco, Spain, and Portugal, which were equally interested in hosting international football's prestigious event.
+FA CEO Mark Bullingham expressed pride in being the only contender for hosting the tournament, recalling England's historic 1966 World Cup win.
+He emphasized the significance of partnering with home nations to deliver an exceptional bid by the year's end.

-While the UK looks forward to 2035, Brazil has been confirmed to host the Women's World Cup in 2027.
-These events continue the sport's global reach and highlight the increasing interest in women's football worldwide.
+Infantino noted the absence of rival proposals for 2035, although there were expectations of bids from Spain, Portugal, and Morocco.
+The United States is likely to host the 2031 tournament, marking significant upcoming events meant to elevate women's football globally.

 (With inputs from agencies.)